rdemaria/pytimber/README.md

-# Fork of pyTimber (10/2015)

-Documentation (=examples) in pyTimberExamples.ipynb

-Applied some changes to integrate pyTimber in the BI Anaconda installation.

-    * Made compatible with Python3
-    * Simplified the return value (less nesting of lists in dicts, etc.)
-    * Specify a point in time or over a time range

-M. Betz 2015

 # pytimber

-Python Wrapping of CALS API.
+A Python wrapping of CALS API.
 Usage:

 Import